 I continued working at The Roane County NEWS for a little over four years, becoming the Advertising Manager and hiring two wonderfully talented sales women.
-One was a beautiful young and energetic California lady who I quickly assigned the “hard sell” accounts.
-The other was a sixty plus year old woman with more energy than a three month old pup, sharp as a whip, and who had known every established business man and woman in Roane County for over fifty years!
+One was a beautiful young and energetic

 I took on the new Wal-Mart, Goodyear, Sears, and shops owned by women.
 Most of these accounts required extra time on the golf course or in back rooms playing poker, and, in general, needed more attention than any of the others.

 Together, we were quite a team and effectively increased the advertising inches required to publish the bi-weekly newspaper.
-The paper at that time was a very large driving force, helping to promote businesses and sports in Harriman, Kingston, and Rockwood, Tennessee.
-Even though the towns were rivals on the playing field, they came to realize the NEWS was the place to reach their customers.
+The paper at that time was a very large driving force, helping to promote businesses and sports in Harriman,

-Corey’s mom and I started our home during the period between the newspaper job and the time that I was hired at Oak Ridge.
+Corey’s mom and I started our home during the period between the newspaper job and the time that I was hired at

 I did pretty well during this time and even ran a wedding photography business on the weekends.
 I used a Koni-Omega Rapid 200 camera and shot in 120mm film in the 6X7 format that required no cropping when printed in 8X10 size.
 I developed a package of 40 – 8X10’s for $200.
 It was a sweet package for a young couple just getting started, but the pressure of making each exposure, with two of them combined into a double exposure that depicted the bride looking down upon the wedding scene, was nerve racking!